brunorijsman/rift-python/doc/disaggregation-feature-guide.md

  * How does RIFT know which destination prefixes are broken and need to be repaired using disaggregation?

- * How does RIFT figure out what the alternative path is that use be used to repair the traffic?
+ * How does RIFT figure out what alternative path to use to circumvent the traffic around the failure?

- * How does RIFT decide whether to use positive disaggregation (i.e. point the traffic towards the good path) or negative disaggregation (i.e. point the traffic away from the broken path)?
+ * How does RIFT decide whether to use positive disaggregation (i.e. attract traffic towards the repair path) or negative disaggregation (i.e. repel traffic away from the broken path)?

- * What is the exact mechanism that positive disaggregation uses to point traffic towards the good path?
+ * What is the exact mechanism that positive disaggregation uses to attract traffic towards the repair path?

- * What is the exact mechanism that negative disaggregation uses to point traffic away from the broken path?
+ * What is the exact mechanism that negative disaggregation uses to repel traffic away from the broken path?

 We shall answer these questions separately for positive and negative disaggregation.